sonny-tel/Ion/README.md

 Parity is mostly in touch with Northstar, versioning and mod names are the same.
 Any existing mods using UI script stuff that do `#if VANILLA` probably won't work but that's about it.

-In order to check for vanilla in script you should use `NSIsVanilla()` which returns a bool.
-You'll have to make a guard to check if the function exists for proper Northstar/Ion compatability, so good luck with that.
+In order to check for vanilla in script you should use `NSIsVanilla()`

 Ion also introduces a variety of extra script functions for handling demos and raw input.
 If anyone actually cares about this let me know and I'll document it somewhere.